 I liked the idea of making soil blocks to start seeds the minute I first heard of them.
-No pots meant I didn’t have to make newspaper pots, or clean plastic pots.
+No pots meant I didn’t have all the work that goes along with them.
 And while I don’t sell seedlings, for those that do, this is both economical and good for the environment.

 It is my understanding that soil blocks are better for plants as well.
 Plants do not get root bound like they do in a pot, and transplant shock is reduced.

-A special blend of soil that stays together well is recommended for use with soil blocks.
-Potting Blocks Co. did not send soil with the kit; they did provide recipes and instructions for several different potting mixes, but I used this mix.
+A special blend of soil that stays together well is recommended for use with soil blocks; I used this mix.

 Two sizes of soil block makers were included in the kit I received – one to make 3/4″ blocks, and the other to make 2″ blocks.
 In addition, the kit included 2 sizes of tweezers for use in moving the blocks, a trowel, and pins to insert into the block maker to use to make indentations (which I’ll explain later).